Skip to content

 Skills Needed: Analytical skills, UX/UI understanding, familiarity with CRO tools like Optimizely or Google Optimize.

-Now that you’re familiar with the various forms of digital marketing, the next crucial step is choosing the path that best aligns with your interests and strengths.
+Now that you’re familiar with the various forms of digital marketing (meaning), the next crucial step is choosing the path that best aligns with your interests and strengths.
 Here’s how to do that:

 1. Assess Your Strengths